Yashs744/Machine-Learning/Classification/README.md

 ### Datset
 ```
-Dataset is availabel in Dataset (News).rar file.
+Dataset is availabel in 'Dataset (News).rar' file.
 Just Extract the file and Enjoy
 ```